 - Step-4: Continue rotating/moving it against your tooth in a single motion for four passes.

-- Step-5: Repeat from step 1 until all the teeth have been sharpened.
+- Step-5: Repeat step 1 until all the teeth have been sharpened.

-How to sharpen a chainsaw – best way to sharpen a chainsaw:
+How to sharpen a chainsaw – the best way to sharpen a chainsaw:

 The instructions in this section apply to chainsaws without automatic oilers.
 If you plan to use the saw before sharpening it and notice that some oil is evaporating, stop immediately as you might damage the chain or bar if you continue to use it.